Lanercost C of E Primary School

 - Lanercost CofE Primary School

 - CA8 2HL

 Lanercost C of E School is primarily a Victorian building with recent classroom additions to the structure.
 Although there is a ramp to the main entrance the building does have steps within the internal structure.
-We have no hall but are able to transport the children to Richard Rose Morton to use their facilities in the Spring term, we also us William Howard School's gymnasium.
+We have no hall but are able to transport the children to Richard Rose Morton to use their facilities in the Spring term, we also us William Howard School's gymnasium and the village hall.

 - Table of costs

-Table of costs Amount Cost Type £3.50 Before School
+Table of costs Amount Cost Type £4.50 Before School £4.50 After School

 Concerns may be raised by parents/carers, external agencies, teachers or the pupil’s previous school, regarding a pupil’s level of progress or inclusion.

 If parents have concerns about any aspect of their child’s progress then teachers are available to talk to at either at the beginning or the end of the day.
 They may also speak to the Head Teacher (Mrs Clarricoats) who is also the SEND officer.
 We will listen to any concerns that you have.

 - Local Offer Age Bands

 Schools Extended Local Offer Response